cdli-gh/cdli-gh.github.io/_pages/guide_tagsets.md

 The ETCSRI morphological tagging is very explicit and consists of three different attributes:
 1. The morpheme column based on logical table of possible suites of morphemes
 2. The usage of the morphemes
-3. the normalized form of the text
+3. The normalized form of the text

 Attributes 2 and 3 are used in our CoNLL-U annotation in a hybrid attribute, eg:
 > iri-kug-ga-ka-ni